SalifD-EE/pomocube_prototype1/README.md

 With the project really starting to take shape, I added the main menu that lets you configure your durations and start the timer.
 That involved a lot of challenges.

 First, I had to come up with a system to manage the menu’s states.
 I took liberal inspiration from this All About Circuits tutorial: https://www.allaboutcircuits.com/projects/how-to-use-a-rotary-encoder-in-a-mcu-based-project/.
 It was no mere copy-paste though.
 The underlying logic is the same, but I heavily modified the code to fit my needs.
-2 variables drive the menu, one for which item is selected and another for whether you’re adjusting it or not.
+Two variables drive the menu: one for which item is selected and another for whether you’re adjusting it or not.

 The second challenge was to draw the menu.
 I once again used AAC’s tutorial as a base.
 It took me little more than simple if-else statements to determine whether each item was highlighted or not.
 Some basic math involving text bounds also allowed me to dynamically center elements on the screen.
 Displaying the time was a little trickier.
 My previous displayTime() function was a poor fit for this,